MerryThe'sChristmasCollection

 Nativity

 Nativity scenes or manger scenes are a very important part of the Christmas history.
 They have been created, and still are, all over the world and in any material imaginary.
-All the nativity scenes in this collection are brought together here, while they are also displayed on their respective “materials” pages.
+All the nativity scenes in this collection are brought together here, while most of them are also displayed on their respective “materials” pages, but the postcards are not repeated here.

 Information on the history of nativity scenes is sufficiently available on the internet and in literature, so I will not repeat any of this here.
 Links to some interesting collectors' sites are on the Favorite page.